Careers Leads – Mrs E McCarten and Mrs J Iley

 - The Arc

-In October all year 11 students are given time to collect information from regional and local colleges.
-The armed forces and Apprenticeship providers are also in attendance.
+All year 10/11 students are given time to collect information from regional and local colleges and universities.
+The armed forces, some local businesses and Apprenticeship providers are also in attendance.

-In the summer term of year 10 all students attend an individual careers guidance session to help prioritise needs and give students ideas on appropriate careers and further education pathways.
-Guidance is also available from year 9.
+All Y11 students attend an individual careers guidance session to help prioritize needs and give students ideas on appropriate careers and further education pathways.
+Guidance is also available from year 9 to help students with the option choices.

 Careers education for young people is vital for our students to be able to go and achieve their dreams and goals in life.
 We understand most students come to us with very little knowledge of the world of work, and they need to be supported to help them make informed choices.
 We are developing a new Careers Plan for all students at St. Michael’s Catholic Academy to ensure that all students develop the knowledge and skills needed to succeed in the workplace by the time they leave us.